 The books featured above are the Big Books about sex and teens, and there are almost certainly lesser known books which take a more mature [less didactic, more naturalistic] view of teenage sex.

-Sex in YA fiction is heteronormative and has only just started to branch out into stories about other sexualities.
+Sex in YA fiction is largely heteronormative and has only just started to branch out into stories about other sexualities.